Chris King, JD, PhD

 Dr. King's lab is staffed by his PhD mentees, master's students in clinical psychology, and undergraduate students.

-The RA team as of summer 2018 consists of
+The RA team as of fall 2018 consists of

 Interested MSU Students